mustafakaya/aks-network-security/README.md

 ## 	2- Use AKS Network Policies

+We have to ensure that all Virtual Network subnet deployments have a Network Security Group applied with network access controls specific to your application's trusted ports and sources.
 Network security group and route table automatically created with AKS cluster and AKS automatically modifies network security groups.
 But network security groups can't be used to lock down the outbound traffic from an AKS cluster and blocking internal subnet traffic.

 All traffic is allowed between pods within a cluster, we should implement a cloud native way to automatically handle traffic when new pods created.
 And blocking internal subnet traffic using network security groups and firewalls is not supported.